krigjo25/Databases/HospitalManagementSystem/Design/Billing.md

-## Billing system (reminder) - Send email
+## Billing system

-This system should fetch necsessary columns from the different tables, to calculate the bill, Then create a invoice for send using Yagmail (in this case)
+This system should fetch necsessary columns from the different tables, to calculate the bill, Then create an invoice for the patient

 The invoice should be able to fetch every room visited by the user, and calculate the hours or minutes been in the room.